 Traveling to Pello

 The town of Pello lies on the intersection of the Arctic Circle and the Tornio River.
-If you can’t get here by rowboat, you can hop a bus from Rovaniemi (100 kilometers away) or even Helsinki!
+If you can’t get here by rowboat, try the trains!
+The train from the south can drop you off a couple kilometers from downtown.
+You can also hop a bus from Rovaniemi (100 kilometers away) or even Helsinki!
 Rovaniemi, of course, is the most popular travel destination in Finnish Lapland, so connections to Pello are easily arranged.